Chia Seeds Versus Flaxseeds: What’s the Big Difference?

 • 2.76 grams protein

-Since chia seeds have such a high amount of good-for-you omega 3 fatty acids, fiber, minerals, and are a complete protein source, they're considered a superfood by many experts.
-In fact, they're er, super good for your heart.
+Since chia seeds have such a high amount of good-for-you omega-3 fatty acids, fiber, minerals, and are a complete protein source, they're considered slightly more nutrient-dense by many experts.

-Flaxseeds have their own set of good-for-you benefits too: they can help with managing blood pressure, cholesterol, and even play a role in cancer prevention.
-The antioxidant benefits in flaxseeds come mainly from nutrients called phenolic compounds.
+But flaxseeds are packed with heart-healthy nutrients, too, and have their own set of good-for-you benefits.
+For starters, they can help with managing blood pressure, cholesterol, and even play a role in cancer prevention.
+Plus, flaxseeds contain potent antioxidant benefits, primarily thanks to nutrients called phenolic compounds found in the seeds.

 English notes that while both chia and flax seeds are awesome sources of fiber, chia provides about double that of flaxseeds.
-"They are both amazing sources of the omega-3 fatty acid, alpha-linolenic acid (ALA), with flaxseeds providing about 1.6 grams per tablespoon and chia seeds providing 1.8 grams," she says.
+"They are both great sources of the omega-3 fatty acid, alpha-linolenic acid (ALA), with flaxseeds providing about 1.6 grams per tablespoon and chia seeds providing 1.8 grams," she says.
+That said, keep in mind that consuming too much fiber from chia seeds can cause GI-related distress.

-Chia seeds also beat flaxseeds out in terms of their protein content, though the margins are slimmer.
+Chia seeds also beat flaxseeds out in terms of their protein content, though the margins are much slimmer.
 "Chia seeds are slightly higher in protein with about 1.7 grams of protein per tablespoon, while flax seeds contain about 1.3 grams per tablespoon," English says.
-The former are also a better source of iron, with about 1.6 mg per tablespoon.
-"Pair chia seeds with a good source of vitamin C, like strawberries or citrus, to maximize absorption of non-heme iron," English advises.
+The former are also a better source of iron, with about 1.6 milligrams per tablespoon.
+That said, it's important to eat iron-rich foods with the appropriate foods to reap the most health flaxseeds and chia seed benefits."Pair chia seeds with a good source of vitamin C, like strawberries or citrus, to maximize absorption of non-heme iron," English says.

-Finally, chia seeds also come out on top as a better source of calcium, providing about 63 mg per tablespoon.
-"A chia pudding made with 1/4 cup of chia seeds would provide almost 1/4 of your daily calcium needs," says English.
+Finally, chia seeds also come out on top as a better source of calcium, providing about 63 milligrams per tablespoon.
+"A chia pudding made with a quarter cup of chia seeds would provide almost a quarter of your daily calcium needs," English says.

-• Add to oatmeal, cereal, smoothies, or top yogurt or salads with a sprinkle of chia seeds
+• Add a sprinkle of chia seeds to oatmeal, cereal, smoothies, or top yogurt or salads

-• Bake into baked goods like zucchini bread, muffins, and desserts
+• Bake chia seeds into baked goods like zucchini bread, muffins, and desserts

 • Make chia pudding for a healthy breakfast, dessert, or snack

-• Mix into oatmeal, cereal, smoothies, and yogurt
+• Mix flaxseeds into oatmeal, cereal, smoothies, and yogurt

 • Make a flax "egg" replacement and use as a vegan egg substitute in recipes